karbudzik/Python-exercise-5-Roguelike-avengers-game/README.md

     - The `engine.create_board` function has other optional parameters that modify its base behavior to add extra inner walls.
     - The `engine.create_board` function has other optional parameters that modify its base behavior to diverge from the rectangular shape.

+## What are you going to learn?

+You will learn and practice how to do the following things in Python:
+ - variables, functions, loops and conditionals,
+ - nested lists,
+ - dictionaries,
+ - print formatting,
+ - handling user input,
+ - error handling,
+ - clean code.

 ## General requirements